 How can you prepare?

 AI and robotics have officially left the realms of science fiction, and it's time to take seriously how they could affect both individuals, organisations and society as a whole.
 So, if your job is on the at-risk list, it might be time to consider upskilling or retraining, to give yourself more career options - before it's too late.
 Ultimately, those who recognise that the world is changing, by embracing new technologies and taking steps to work alongside them, will be in the strongest position to reap the rewards in the years to come.
-For ideas on what your business can do to ensure its future, check out our blog on staying relevant in an AI world.
+For information on what your business can do to protect against the risks associated with technology, automation and data, check out our cyber insurance.

 We've made buying insurance simple.
 Get started.